All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 eGFR as an Endpoint

-eGFR is estimated from serum creatinine using equations (CKD-EPI).
+EGFR is estimated from serum creatinine using equations (CKD-EPI).
 Creatinine is produced by muscle, and significant weight loss (as seen with semaglutide) can reduce muscle mass and creatinine production, potentially inflating eGFR independently of true kidney function improvement.
 The FLOW trial addressed this concern by using cystatin C-based eGFR in sensitivity analyses, which confirmed the primary findings.

 Acute vs. Chronic eGFR Effects

 The initial eGFR dip seen with semaglutide can confound simple pre-post comparisons.
-Proper slope analysis methods, including separate estimation of acute and chronic phases, are essential for accurate interpretation.
+Proper slope analysis methods, including separate estimation of acute and chronic phases, are important for accurate interpretation.
 The FLOW trial used sophisticated mixed-effects models with random slopes to address this.

 Competing Risks

 In CKD trials, cardiovascular death is a competing risk for kidney outcomes.
-Patients who die of cardiovascular causes cannot develop kidney failure.
+Patients who die of cardiovascular causes can't develop kidney failure.
 Since semaglutide reduces cardiovascular mortality, a naive analysis might underestimate the kidney benefit.
 The FLOW trial performed cause-specific hazard analyses and subdistribution hazard (Fine-Gray) analyses to address competing risks.
 Both approaches confirmed the primary findings.

 Frequently Asked Questions